NateyB/didactic-waffle/notes.md

 	  necessarily unique
 	* UNIX: Hard links & soft links; Windows: Soft links only
-	* Hard link: Permission changes on one directory is immediately refected on the other directories to which that one is hard-linked
+	* Hard link: Permission changes on one directory is immediately reflected on the other directories to which that one is hard-linked
 	  * Keep count of references; the count is decremented when the entry is deleted (deallocating when the count hits 0)
 	  * Must reside in the same file system